openwisp/openwisp-utils/docs/developer/custom-fields.rst

 .. include:: ../partials/developer-docs.rst

-This section describes custom fields defined in ``openwisp_utils.fields`` that can be used in Django models:
+This section describes custom fields defined in ``openwisp_utils.fields`` that can be used in Django models.

+.. contents:: **Table of Contents**:
+    :depth: 2
+    :local:

 ``openwisp_utils.fields.KeyField``
 ----------------------------------